Weighted function spaces: convolutors, multipliers, and mollifiers: The convolutor and multiplier spaces

-We end this section by characterizing when $\OM(\dot{\B}_\W, E^\infty_\W)$ is exactly the space of functions $f$ such that $f$, including its derivatives, is dominated by some element of $\W$.
-This recovers and aligns more with the characterization Schwartz gave for the multiplier space of $\S$ \cite{S-ThDist}.
+coincides exactly with the space of functions $f$ whose derivatives of all orders are dominated by some element of $\W$.
+This formulation recovers, and is closer in spirit to, the characterization that Schwartz gave for the multiplier space of $\S$ \cite{S-ThDist}.

 \begin{theorem} Let $\W$ be a weight function system satisfying $(\condwM)$.
-Assume that for every natural number $n$, there exists an index $m \geq n$ such that
+Assume that for every natural number $n$, there exists an $m \geq n$ such that

 Then

 In the case where $L^\infty \subseteq E_{\semloc}$, the converse is also true, that is \eqref{eq:OMCondSameWeight} implies \eqref{eq:SquarableWeight}. \end{theorem}